adamLange/exoskeleton/README.md

     automatic contol system would maintain a desired lean angle.
 It's basically an inverted pendulum problem.
 The driver can directly control the lean angle setpoint with, for example a joystick or other layers of control can be applied on top of the lean angle controller.
+    A skateboard with automatic lean control would probably have a means of steering other than the traditional skateboard trucks, for example the skateboard may have an actuator that causes an axle or axles to rotate so as to steer the board.